Benny-/fim-ebook-transformer/README.rst

 Dependecies
 ------------

-This program is written in JavaScript and requires [NodeJS](https://nodejs.org/download/).
+This program is written in JavaScript and requires `NodeJS <https://nodejs.org/download/>`_.

 This program requires the following external programs in your path: